Height: 20 to 30 feet, but often a shrub

 The eastern redbud is a relatively small tree with big appeal – to humans and wildlife alike.

-But the tree is also popular with a variety of wildlife.
+But the tree is also important to a variety of wildlife species.
 Deer are one of the few outliers here, as they don’t feed especially heavily on the tree’s leaves, but a number of invertebrates visit the flowers and consume the leaves, while the seeds are popular with a number of bird species, ranging from cardinals to upland game birds.

 The eastern redbud often provides easy identification characteristics throughout the year.
 In the growing seasons, it’s heart-shaped leaves will generally make for a quick ID, while the retained seed pods will make it easy to spot in the late fall or winter.